alliedvision/alvium-manifest-imx8mpevk/README.md

 - The V4L2Viewer does not support all formats, that the hardware supports.

 ### VimbaX
-- The payload size is limited to <value>.
+- The payload size is limited to 66838560.
 To test of the streaming with a configuration is possible please use the following formula to calculate the payload size
     ```
-    <width> * <height> * <bpp>
+    payload size = <image width> * <image height> * <bytes per pixel>
     ```
 - When using the weston terminal, you have to manually set the GenICam TL search enviroment variable.
     ```shell